oliveira-lab/MuSiMa/README.md

 ## Purpose
 MuSiMa:
 - Identifies positions of a user-specified motif across multiple DNA sequences provided in FASTA format.
 - Calculates observed versus expected motif occurrences in sliding windows of varying sizes (50 to 500 kb) with a 10 kb step.
+Innermost layer corresponds to the smallest window size.
+The expected motif occurrence is computed as the product of the genome-wide motif frequency and the number of potential motif sites within each window, under a null model of uniform random distribution across the sequence.
 - Computes z-scores to assess statistical significance of motif enrichment or depletion.
 - Generates a circular visualization saved as a PDF file (`musima_plot.pdf`).